Battle of Belvoir Castle: Battle

 As soon as reconnaissance patrols revealed the Muslim leader's maneuver, the Frankish leaders determined to move their field army into close contact with Saladin's army.
 After adding reinforcements by stripping nearby castles of most of their garrisons, the Crusader army marched to Tiberias then turned south.
-In the vicinity of Belvoir castle (Arabic name: Kaukab al-Hawa), Baldwin's men spent the night in their closely guarded camp.
+In the vicinity of Belvoir Castle (Arabic name: Kaukab al-Hawa), Baldwin's men spent the night in their closely guarded camp.
 The next morning, the Ayyubid army confronted the Crusaders.

 The Franks advanced in their usual formation when in contact with their enemies.
 The infantry marched in close order, with the spearmen guarding against direct attack and archers keeping the Saracens at a distance.
 Shielded by the footmen, the cavalry conformed to the pace of the infantry, ready to drive back their enemies with controlled charges.
 The Crusaders had successfully used this method of fighting in the Battle of Shaizar (1111) and the Battle of Bosra (1147).

 For their part, Saladin's soldiers tried to disrupt the Crusader formation by raining arrows from their horse archers, by partial attacks and by feigned retreats.
 "It is likely that from time to time the Turks came to close quarters, and this has caused some writers to refer to the action as a battle.
 It is more probable that although there were short episodes in which there was hard fighting, there was no pitched engagement."
 On this occasion, the Franks could neither be tempted into fighting a pitched battle nor stopped.
-Unable to make an impression on the Latin host, Saladin broke off the running battle and returned to Damascus.
+Unable to make an impression on the Crusader Host, Saladin broke off the running battle and returned to Damascus.